Beliavsky/Fortran-code-on-GitHub/README.md

 [Methods-in-Computational-Physics](https://github.com/sureshparekh/Methods-in-Computational-Physics): codes for various methods used in computational physics, such as Monte Carlo, Verlet Algorithm, and Euler and Runge-Kutta algorithms for ordinary differential equations, by Suresh Parekh

 [MolForge](https://github.com/LunghiGroup/MolForge): suite of codes using MPI for the simulation of quantum spin dynamics at the atomistic level, by Alessandro Lunghi.
-The codes iare developed to readily interface with electronic structure codes and make it possible to predict spin decoherence and spin-phonon relaxation fully ab initio.
+The codes are developed to readily interface with electronic structure codes and make it possible to predict spin decoherence and spin-phonon relaxation fully ab initio.

+[MP_tools](https://github.com/jkulda/MP_tools): fast generation of elastic and inelastic neutron and X-ray diffuse scattering intensity maps by non-uniform FFT, by Jiri Kulda

 [NDO](https://github.com/Shaojun-Dong/NDO): code by Shaojun Dong to make computing Neural Density Operators (NDO) for quantum tomography straightforward, simple and fast